An alternative theory of mind & consciousness

 The Myelin Mind inverts this assumption.
 Myelin is not passive.
 It is the material condition of a lived life, the biological substrate of habit, memory, skill, and the sense of self.
 The encounter between grey matter (the world arriving through the senses) and white matter (the accumulated condition of experience) is what produces consciousness, meaning, and selfhood.

-This encounter is called the chiasm.
 It is the exclusive site of subjective experience.

 "Consciousness is not what the neuron does alone.
+It is what happens at the encounter."

 — The Myelin Mind, Dr Jack Parry